Giving your online competition sleepless nights since 1996

 D – Doctype

 A declaration at the start of an XML document that identifies the root element and DTD of a document.
-Essentially this tells the browser how to render the page content.
+Essentially this tells the browser how to render the page content and has nothing to do with what level NHS treatment you get.

 F – Formats

 Ensure all files are produced and named correctly.
-Best practice is to use all lower case and no spaces.
+Best practice is to use all lower case and no spaces giving each file a descriptive name.

 G – GIF